So you’re broke and you think it’s not fair, right? And you can’t help but wonder why am I poor? when everyone around you seems to be rich.

 2. Work Out Just How Poor You Really Are

-Now you have made your decision, you need to know exactly what you are facing.
-How poor you really are, how much debt you have that needs to be repaid.
+What can I do to not be poor?
+The first step is to understand how poor you really are, how much debt you have that needs to be repaid.

 Get out every bit of paperwork you have on your debts, credit card statements, loan repayment schedules, car finance schedules, student loans and add up exactly what you owe.